toaster-nyjt/DashUI/docs/DASHBOARD_GENERATOR.md

   through `resolveComponentSpec`** (active set = each preset's `defaultSpecArrIdx`), i.e. the same `{name, genInstructions, include, exclude}` protocol view the generator gets per component. `system = STYLE_SYSTEM_PROMPT + COMPONENT_SPEC_PROTOCOL`.
-- Output: `{ style: string }` — free-form prose/bullets (NOT JSON), a complete
+- Output: `{ style: string }` — a **design token sheet** (NOT JSON, not a mood board): labelled bullets of concrete Tailwind classes per category (background layers, borders & radius, color tiers, typography, spacing, elevation, motion).
-  visual-style spec (identity, palette, typography, spacing, motion).
+  It's injected verbatim as the generator's **VISUAL GUIDELINES** section, so it must be specific enough to make separately generated components line up.
 - Model: `claude-opus-4-8` (design-stage, like plan/layout).
 Non-streaming.
-- `STYLE_SYSTEM_PROMPT` is intentionally a **starting point** — leads with "Use your styling skills for coherency and ease of use"; expect to tune it.
+- `STYLE_SYSTEM_PROMPT` opens with the shared `KEY_DIRECTION` creative brief (see below) and is intentionally a **starting point** — expect to tune it.

 ### The registry (`SpatialGrid`)
 - `styleSpec: Record<number, string>` — `styleID` (= `taskRequest.id`) → that UI's